etlbox/etlbox.website/doks_v1.8/content/recipes/destinations/mergedestination.md

 ## DbMerge With Dynamic Object

 The DbMerge also supports the dynamic ExpandoObject.
-You can assign the id, update, compare and delete columns using the `IdColumns`, `UpdateColumns`, `CompareColumns` and `DeleteColumns` properties.
+You can assign the id, update, compare and delete columns using the `IdColumns`, `InsertColumns`, `UpdateColumns`, `CompareColumns` and `DeleteColumns` properties.

+{{< callout context="note" icon="outline/info-circle" >}}
+By default, `UseUpdateColumnsForInserts` is set to `false`.
+If you want the same columns for both updates and inserts, you can set `UseUpdateColumnsForInserts = true`, which will automatically use `UpdateColumns` for inserts as well.
+If you need different columns for inserts, explicitly set `InsertColumns`.
+{{< /callout >}}

 ```C#
 private void CreateTableSinglePrimaryKey(IConnectionManager connMan, string tableName) {